Transparent heart icon with white outline and + sign.

 In the sixteenth century, a Belgian named Andreas Vesalius studied a sufficient number of corpses dug up in cemeteries to conclude that teeth had nerves.

 Although Vesalius was the most celebrated anatomist and physician in Europe, strange things continued to occur in the treatment of teeth for the next one hundred years.
 If you were to complain of toothache, your treatment might begin with an “arm-bleeding,” followed by an administration of a laxative.
 If you somehow still insisted your mouth ached, you were bled in the spine, blisters were raised in the nape of your neck or behind your ears, and plasters applied to your temples.
-It can be imagined that all this distracted from the pain in the tooth, and that thus, in small measure, an alleviation of sorts was affected.
+It can be imagined that all this distracted from the pain in the tooth, and that thus, in small measure, an alleviation of sorts was effected.

 Lead fillings?
 Hmmm…